tuirevii/tuirevii/README.md

-# Hi there, I'm Tuire!
+# :wave: Hi, I'm Tuire – Junior Developer & Designer from Tampere
 I'm starting my programmer career and looking for a junior software or web developer job in Tampere, Finland.
-Lately I've been coding with Python, but I've also used C#, PHP, SQL and some JavaScript during my studies.
-I've also created websites mainly with Concrete5, CSS (Less), HTML5 and Bootstrap at my previous job as a web designer.
-WordPress is somewhat familiar to me as well.
+Lately I've been coding with **Python**, but I've also used **C#, PHP, SQL** and some **JavaScript** during my studies.
+I've also created websites mainly with **Concrete5, CSS (Less), HTML5** and **Bootstrap** at my previous job as a web designer. **WordPress** is somewhat familiar to me as well.

+I've also designed brochures, roll up banners, business cards and other marketing materials with Adobe CC programs and Canva.
+Additionally, I've done some copywriting, content production and search engine optimisation, too.

-## Education
+## :books: Education
 * Bachelor of Business Administration (Business Information Technology), Häme University of Applied Sciences
 * Bachelor of Business Administration (Business Economics), Tampere University of Applied Sciences
 * Bachelor of Arts (Nordic Philology), University of Oulu